The 3-state Potts model on planar triangulations: explicit algebraic solution: Final comments

 with the $D_i$'s distinct and irreducible.
 Consider a value $\nu$ such that $D_0(\nu)\neq 0$, and assume that the radius $\rho_\nu$ lies on a branch of $D_i$: if $\partial_w D_i(\nu, \rho_\nu)\neq 0$ and $D_j(\nu, \rho_\nu)\neq0$, can we say that the critical exponent is constant in a neighbourhood of $\nu$?
 That is, is the exponent constant except at the finitely many points where ``something special'' happens in the singularity landscape?

-Regarding uniqueness of the dominant singularity, we believe to have introduced new useful tools in the proof of Lemma~\ref{lem:unique} by forming a number of polynomial conditions.
+Regarding uniqueness of the dominant singularity, we believe to have introduced new useful tools in the first proof of Lemma~\ref{lem:unique} by forming a number of polynomial conditions.
 It is worth noting that, in a personal communication, Linxiao Chen suggested an additional, non-obvious polynomial relation, inspired from an unpublished preprint~\cite[Prop.~26]{Chen-trees}.
-This remains to be explored.
+This remains to be explored. {Moreover, the criterion of Proposition~\ref{lem:compo_unique}, suggested by discussions with Andrew Elvey Price, should also be applicable to other \gfs.}

 {\bf Acknowledgements.} We are grateful to several colleagues for very informative discussions during the preparation of this paper.
-In particular, we thank Marie Albenque for live explanations on her paper~\cite{albenque-Ising} with Laurent Ménard and Gilles Schaeffer; Alin Bostan, for providing the reference~\cite{Braverman}; Linxiao Chen for e-mail discussions on uniqueness of the dominant singularity; Mohab Safey El Din for his repeated help with {\tt msolve}, and Tony Guttmann for his help with differential approximants; and finally Jesper Jacobsen and Andrea Sportiello for fascinating discussions on the physical (and non-physical) aspects of the Potts model.
+In particular, we thank Marie Albenque for live explanations on her paper~\cite{albenque-Ising} with Laurent Ménard and Gilles Schaeffer; Alin Bostan, for providing the reference~\cite{Braverman}; Linxiao Chen for e-mail discussions on uniqueness of the dominant singularity; Andrew Elvey Prive for suggesting a combinatorial approach to the uniqueness of the dominant singularity; Mohab Safey El Din for his repeated help with {\tt msolve}, and Tony Guttmann for his help with differential approximants; and finally Jesper Jacobsen and Andrea Sportiello for fascinating discussions on the physical (and non-physical) aspects of the Potts model.